 The NotifyDeviceState() function is to notify about the device configured state regarding PCI enumeration.
 The PCI bus driver and/or the PCI Host Bridge Resource Allocation Protocol driver can call this member function to notify the device configured state.

-The NotifyDeviceState() member function is meant to provide data about the PCI Express features which would be supported by the PCI Bus driver in future; like for example the MPS, MRRS, Extended Tag, ASPM, etc. The details about this PCI Express features can be obtained from the PCI Express Base Specification 4.x.
+The NotifyDeviceState() member function is meant to provide data about the PCI Express features; like for example the MPS, MRRS, Extended Tag, ASPM, etc. The details about this PCI Express features can be obtained from the PCI Express Base Specification 4.x.
 The EFI encodings and data types used to report out the present configuration state, in the EFI_PCI_EXPRESS_DEVICE_CONFIGURATION are same as those that were used by the platform to return the device-specific platform policies, in the EFI_PCI_EXPRESS_DEVICE_POLICY (see the "Related Definition" section for this).
 The difference is that it should return the actual state; without any macros corresponding to EFI_PCI_EXPRESS_*_AUTO, and for the data types of DeviceCtl2AtomicOp and L1PMSubstates, its corresponding data member "Override" bit field value shall be ignored, will not be applicable.
 Note that, if the notifying driver does not support any of the PCI Express feature than it shall return its corresponding byte value as EFI_PCI_EXPRESS_NOT_APPLICABLE.

 This member function will use the associated EFI handle of the PCI IO Protocol, to determine the physical PCI device within the chipset, to notify its PCI Express configured state.
 The caller is responsible to allocate buffer and pass its pointer to this member function.